SLoharkar/Enumeration/README.md

-# Multifle Enumeration tools at one Place using Shell Script in Linux
+# Multiple Enumeration tools at one Place using Shell Script in Linux

 ## Introduction
 - In the Shell Script is used to perform multiple Enumeration tools at one script used to easy hacking and learning